dominiak92/invoice-api/README.md

 * * * * *

 Remember to replace `<repository_url>`, `<project_directory>`, `<your_mongodb_uri>`, and `<your_jwt_secret>` with actual values.
 Also, ensure you have a MongoDB database set up and running.

-Please note that this is a simplified README for demonstration purposes.
-You can enhance and customize it according to your project's needs.